The latest eateries in Wigan to be awarded a new food hygiene rating in July

-Wigan food hygiene ratings: The eateries awarded new rating by the Food Standards Agency in July
+Wigan food hygiene: all the eateries awarded new ratings by the Food Standards Agency in July

-Officials from the Food Standards Agency conduct impromptu visits to food-serving premises across the borough - the most recent assessments coming from July.
+Officials from the Food Standards Agency conduct spot visits to food-serving premises across the borough - the most recent assessments coming from July.

 Out of 77 inspections that month, 36 received five stars signifying a “very good” rating.